nicksardo/gotime/README.md

     }
   })

-  GoTime.wsSend(function(){
+  //Give GoTime a function that'll send a websocket message to get the server time GoTime.wsSend(function(){
 		if (socket !== null && socket.readyState === 1) {
 			sendEvent("time")
 			return true // tell GoTime that websocket message was sent }
 		return false // tell GoTime that websocket sending failed, try ajax webservice });

     ....
-    // when processing websocket messages client-side
+    // When processing websocket messages client-side
-    // if response contains time, notify GoTime immediately with the data GoTime.wsReceived(msg.data)   // with msg.data = the unix (ms) time string
+    // If response is the server telling the time, notify GoTime immediately with the data GoTime.wsReceived(msg.data)   // with msg.data = the unix (ms) time string